Charles Frend: Editor

-Frend moved to Gaumont British Pictures, where he worked under producer Michael Balcon.
-He edited Alfred Hitchcock's Waltzes from Vienna (1934), then My Song for You (1934), Oh, Daddy!
+He moved to Gaumont British Pictures, where he worked under producer Michael Balcon.
+He edited Alfred Hitchcock's Waltzes from Vienna (1934), followed by My Song for You (1934), Oh, Daddy!
 (1934), Tom Walls' Fighting Stock (1935), The Tunnel (1935), and Car of Dreams (1935).

-Frend was reunited with Hitchcock for Secret Agent (1936) and Sabotage (1936); in between he did East Meets West (1936).
+Frend was reunited with Hitchcock for Secret Agent (1936) and Sabotage (1936); between them he edited East Meets West (1936).

-Frend was borrowed by Alexander Korda for Conquest of the Air (1936).
+Frend was borrowed by Alexander Korda for Conquest of the Air (1936), on which he was also credited as narrator.
 He returned to Gaumont British to edit The Great Barrier (1936) and Hitchcock's Young and Innocent (1937).

 MGM-British

-When Michael Balcon went over to work for MGM British at Denham Film Studios, he brought Frend with him.
-While there, Frend edited A Yank at Oxford (1938), The Citadel (1938) and Goodbye Mr. Chips (1939).
+When Balcon moved to MGM British at Denham Film Studios, he brought Frend with him.
+While there, Frend edited A Yank at Oxford (1938), The Citadel (1938) and Goodbye, Mr. Chips (1939).

+Frend's editing of Goodbye, Mr. Chips earned him a nomination for the Academy Award for Best Film Editing at the 12th Academy Awards in 1940.
+The film received seven Academy Award nominations in total, with Robert Donat winning the award for Best Actor.

-Korda used him again for The Lion Has Wings (1939).
-He was hired by Gabriel Pascal for Major Barbara (1941).
-By now he was established as one of the leading editors in Britain but he wanted to direct.
+Korda used Frend again for The Lion Has Wings (1939).
+He was subsequently hired by Gabriel Pascal for Major Barbara (1941).
+By this point he had become established as one of Britain's leading film editors, but wanted to move into directing.

-Director
+Director at Ealing Studios

-Michael Balcon had taken over Ealing Studios and he gave Frend the chance to direct his first feature, the semi-documentary The Big Blockade (1942), which Frend also co-wrote.
-Frend developed as one of Ealing's key directors, along with Charles Crichton, Alexander Mackendrick and Robert Hamer.
+Michael Balcon had taken over Ealing Studios and gave Frend the opportunity to direct his first feature, the semi-documentary The Big Blockade (1942), which Frend also co-wrote.
+Frend developed as one of Ealing's key directors, alongside Charles Crichton, Alexander Mackendrick and Robert Hamer.

-Frend followed his first feature with The Foreman Went to France (1943) and San Demetrio London (1943); Robert Hamer finished the latter after Frend fell ill.
-He did a short subject, The Return of the Vikings (1943), then Johnny Frenchman (1945).
+Frend followed his first feature with The Foreman Went to France (1943), a wartime drama inspired by the attempt to retrieve specialised machinery from France during the German invasion.

+He then directed San Demetrio London (1943); Robert Hamer completed the film after Frend fell ill.
+He also directed the short subject The Return of the Vikings (1943), followed by Johnny Frenchman (1945).